runningcode/fladle/README.md

-# Fladle - The Gradle Plugin for Flank
+# Fladle - The Gradle Plugin for Firebase Test Lab and Flank

-Fladle is a Gradle plugin which reduces the configuration necessary to use Flank.
+Fladle is a Gradle plugin which simplifies the configuration necessary to use Firebase Test Lab and Flank.

 Flank is a parallel test runner for Firebase Test Lab.